Texas Wesleyan University, Residence Life

 The resident assistants and head resident assistants are students selected and trained to serve each residence hall community.
 They are available to assist with any need or concern a resident may have and can be a valuable resource.
 RAs are the first line of contact for residents with questions or concerns in the residence halls.
 A student’s RA is the first person a resident should go to when they have a problem or concern.
 The RAs initiate programs and uphold University policies.

 The Residence Life Coordinators are full-time, professional staff selected and trained to serve the residence halls, Stella Russell Hall, Elizabeth Means Armstrong Hall, OC Hall and West Village Apartments.
 They are in charge of their assigned building and supervise the resident assistants in their building.
 The RLCs live in the apartment on the first floor of their assigned building.
 The RLCs are the first line of contact for RAs with questions or concerns and will initiate programs and uphold University policies.
 The RLCs have offices located in their respective residence hall and perform other administrative duties.

-The Coordinator of Residence Life Operations is a full-time, professional staff member responsible primarily for all operational needs, room assignments and billing.
-The Coordinator’s office is located in the West Village Clubhouse.
+The Assistant Director of Residence Life Operations is a full-time, professional staff member responsible primarily for all operational needs, room assignments and billing.
+The Assistant Director’s office is located on the 2nd floor of the Martin University Center in the Student Affairs suite.

 The Director for Residence Life is a full-time, professional staff member that directs and administers all aspects of residence life, policies, conduct, program development, community development, and room and board billing.
 The DoRL supervises and trains the RAs and RLCs.
-The Director’s office is located in the Martin Activity Center.
+The Director’s office is located on the 2nd floor of the Martin University Center in the Student Affairs suite.

 A student must submit a completed housing application, which includes a $225 combined application fee and security deposit, in order to reserve a space for housing.